-Across the three questions within the course evaluation forms, a notable improvement in results is observed between the oldest (2016-17) and most recent (2020-21).
-With 100% of 2020-21 students totally agreeing that they enjoyed (Figure 7 b) the course, and it improved their graduate attributes/employability (Figure 7 c).
-2020-21 students also all agreed that the teaching was effective with 87.5% (Figure 7a, the highest of all 4 years) totally agreeing and the remaining 12.5% agreeing.
-Again, while standardised course evaluations can be regarded as unreliable (Boring and Ottoboni, 2016; Esarey and Valdes, 2020; Spooren et al., 2013), this does not undermine the overwhelmingly positive perceptions of the students attending the

-VFTs.
-Although no precise comparisons can be made between the traditional fieldtrips and VFTs due to a change in student cohorts, the data illustrates students appear generally satisfied with the VFTs.
+Across the three questions within the course evaluation forms, a notable improvement in results is observed between the oldest (2016-2017) and most recent (2020-2021).
+With 100 % of 2020-2021 students totally agreeing that they enjoyed (Fig. 7b) the course, and it improved their graduate attributes/employability (Fig. 7c).
+The 2020-2021 students also all agreed that the teaching was effective, with 87.5 % (Fig. 7a, the highest of all 4 years) totally agreeing and the remaining 12.5 % agreeing.
+Again, while standardized course evaluations can be regarded as unreliable (Boring and Ottoboni, 2016; Esarey and Valdes, 2020; Spooren et al., 2013), this does not undermine the overwhelmingly positive perceptions of the students attending the VFTs.
+Although no precise comparisons can be made between the traditional field trips and VFTs due to a change in student cohorts, the data illustrate that students appear generally satisfied with the VFTs.

-435 7.2 General Learning Outcomes
+7.2 General learning outcomes

-The questionnaire results for general learning outcomes are presented in Figure 8 (a-b).
-Across all three field trips an average of 94.3% of students agreed that they had learnt new things during the VFTs, with the remaining 5.7% scoring neutral, no student disagreed, and interquartile ranges (IQRs) all plotted between 4-5.
-The overarching learning outcome statement of I have a better understanding of exploration processes was rated mostly positive for the Utah VFTs with IQRs between 4 and 5, for Utah 2020 91.7% of students agreed and for Utah 2021 it was 89.5%.
-The Pyrenees IQR had a wider range from 3-5, with an average of 73.9% of students agreeing.
+The questionnaire results for general learning outcomes are presented in Fig. 8a-b.
+Across all three field trips an average of 94.3 % of students agreed that they "had learnt new things during the VFTs", with the remaining 5.7 % scoring neutral; no student disagreed, and interquartile ranges (IQRs) were all plotted between 4 and 5.
+The overarching learning outcome statement of "I have a better understanding of exploration processes" was rated mostly positive for the Utah VFTs with IQRs between 4 and 5; for Utah 2020 91.7 % of students agreed, and for Utah 2021 it was 89.5 %.
+The Pyrenees IQR had a wider range from 3-5, with an average of 73.9 % of students agreeing.

-7.2 Trip Timing and Delivery
+7.3 Trip timing and delivery

-The statement I liked having the fieldtrip at a fixed time (figure 8c) scored positively across all three trips, with the Pyrenees VFT participants responding particularly positively (95.7%), with an IQR of 5.
-For the Pyrenees 2020 VFT there was one individual who responded negatively, and the Utah 2021 VFT had two individuals who disagreed.
-Students across all three VFTs mostly agreed that working in groups was better than independent working (figure 8d).
-Both the Utah VFTs received particularly positive responses, with the 2020 VFT scoring 83.3% and the 2021 VFT scoring 94.7%, and remaining scores on both VFTs were neutral.
-The Pyrenees 2020 VFT, in contrast, exhibits a broader IQR between 3 and 5, with 4.3% disagreeing, 26.1% scoring neutral, and 69.6% positive.
+The statement "I liked having the field trip at a fixed time" (Fig. 8c) scored positively across all three trips, with the Pyrenees VFT participants responding particularly positively (95.7%), with an IQR of 5.
+For the Pyrenees 2020 VFT, there was one individual who responded negatively, and the Utah 2021 VFT had two individuals who disagreed.
+Students across all three VFTs mostly agreed that "working in groups was better than independent working" (Fig. 8d).
+Both Utah VFTs received particularly positive responses, with the 2020 VFT scoring 83.3% and the 2021 VFT scoring 94.7%, and remaining scores on both VFTs were neutral.
+The Pyrenees 2020 VFT, in contrast, exhibits a broader IQR between 3 and 5, with 4.3% disagreeing, 26.1% scoring neutral and 69.6% positive.

-The daily average time that students spent within the virtual classroom across the Utah 2020 VFT was 5 hours and 49 minutes, for the Pyrenees it was 6 hours and 22 minutes, for Utah 2021 it was 6 hours and 48 minutes.
-A breakdown of average time spent doing activities is illustrated in figure 9.
-Groupwork tasks (23%), LIME guided VFT (21%), independent work in LIME exploring the virtual outcrop and supplementary data (8%), and discussions (7%) formed a large portion of the work activities during the VFT and emulated similar activities of traditional fieldwork.
+The daily average time that students spent within the virtual classroom across the Utah 2020 VFT was 5 h and 49 min; for the Pyrenees it was 6 h and 22 min, and for Utah 2021 it was 6 h and 48 min.
+A breakdown of average time spent doing activities is illustrated in Fig. 9.
+Group work tasks (23 %), LIME-guided VFT (21%), independent work in LIME exploring the virtual outcrop and supplementary data (8 %), and discussions (7%) formed a large portion of the work activities during the VFT and emulated similar activities of traditional fieldwork.
 A very small portion of the VFT was spent providing technical instruction of software, outlining assessment and presentation of external material, such as Google Earth Engine.
-Time spent waiting, which includes waiting for students to re-join after lunch, share screen and resolve technical issue also formed a very small proportion of the trip at an average of 3% of each day.
+Time spent waiting, which includes waiting for students to rejoin after lunch, share screen and resolve technical issue also formed a very small proportion of the trip at an average of 3 % of each day.

-7.3 Software, Content, and IT
+7.4 Software, content and IT